 The Theory

-High-Intensity Interval Training (HIIT) is based on alternating short bursts of intense exercise with recovery periods of lower-intensity activity or rest.
+HIIT stands for High Intensity Interval Training.
+HIIT is based on alternating short bursts of intense exercise with recovery periods of lower-intensity activity or rest.
 This approach pushes the body to work near its maximum capacity, challenging the cardiovascular and muscular systems more than traditional steady-state exercise.
 HIIT is designed to boost aerobic and anaerobic endurance, increase calorie burn, and improve metabolic rate even after the workout is complete, known as the "afterburn" effect.
 The intervals' intensity and recovery stimulate fast adaptations, enhancing overall fitness in a shorter workout time.

 Work to Rest Ratio